-Grace Wells' most recent book publication was her second collection of poems, 'Fur', which was published by Dedalus Press in 2015.
+Grace Wells' second collection of poems, 'Fur' was published by Dedalus Press in 2015.
 'Fur' is a sustained meditation on our relationship with nature, with the flora and especially the fauna with which we share "this astonishing world".
 The poems of 'Fur' do not see the animal world as other, we encounters animals as themselves, and as symbols of power.

 In 'Poetry Ireland Review' Joseph Woods lauded 'Fur' as a book that 'expands the possibilities of poetry'.